 LaTanya E. Jones

-In her free time, LaTanya enjoys reading, cooking, and watching her son compete in short sprints and relays in track and field.
+In her free time, LaTanya enjoys reading, cooking, learning Arabic, and spending time with family and friends.

 MPH, Ph.D., Evaluator